brainandforce/CliffordNumbers.jl/joss/paper.md

 which are used to compose and apply rotations, are isomorphic to the *rotors* of APS, or elements which represent rotations.
-Like with quaternions, single-sided multiplications constitute composition of rotations, and double-sided multiplications represent application of the rotation to some object of the space, and this is always faster than an equivalent matrix-vector multiplication performing the rotation.
+Like with quaternions, single-sided multiplications constitute composition of rotations, and double-sided multiplications represent application of the rotation to some object of the space.
+The composition of 3D rotations is much faster when implemented with quaternions as compared to matrices, and for this reason, 3D graphics libraries universally use them.

 # Implementation